-Led by Stephen J. Forman, M.D., our dedicated, multidisciplinary team combines innovative laboratory research discoveries to develop novel clinical treatments that will improve outcomes for patients.
+Led by Stephen J. Forman, M.D., our dedicated, multidisciplinary team combines innovative research discoveries with superior clinical treatments to improve outcomes for patients with hematologic cancers.

 The mission of the institute is to bring pioneering research discoveries in hematological malignancies and stem cell transplantation to early-phase clinical trials of potentially practice-changing therapies.

 The vision of the institute is to become one of the foremost research and clinical treatment centers for hematological malignancies and stem cell transplantation, making the best available therapies accessible to all patients.

 The institute is a matrix comprised of seven centers, each with a focus on a particular disease or treatment modality.
 Because the specific diseases can frequently be treated by multiple modalities, there is deliberate cross-pollination between the centers, with most faculty collaborating in research involving two or more centers.

 City of Hope has a long history of specializing in lymphoma, which includes some of the most common (Hodgkin's, diffuse large B cell, follicular and small lymphocytic lymphomas) and the rarest (T cell non-Hodgkin's, marginal and mantle cell lymhoma, Burkitt’s and hairy cell lymphomas) of hematological malignancies.
 Led by Director Larry Kwak, M.D., Ph.D., the Dr. Michael Friedman Professor in Translational Medicine, the Toni Stephenson Lymphoma Center is committed to eliminating this disease by developing immune-based, nontransplant therapies, many of which have already shown promise in City of Hope’s laboratories.